Ocean Property Lawyers

 • If such a legal indemnity policy is required we will give advice on the basis of a fair analysis of the market.

 • We will obtain from the insurer a statement relating to the insurance contract proposed, based on your demands and needs.

-If any difficulty cannot be resolved you should write to Jon Aldous director or our managing director Paul Harris.
+If any difficulty cannot be resolved you should write to Kirstie Wilkins, Director or Stephanie Broderick, Director or our Managing Director; Paul Harris.
+We will respond to all complaints within 28 days of receipt.
 If after following the review process you remain dissatisfied with any aspect of our handling of your complaint you may contact directly the Legal Ombudsman to ask them to consider the complaint further:

 Legal Ombudsman, P.O.Box 6806, Wolverhampton, WV1 9WJ

-A complaint can be referred to the Legal Ombudsman up to six years from the date of the act or omission or up to 3 years after discovering a problem.
+A complaint can be referred to the Legal Ombudsman up to one year from the date of the act or omission about which you are concerned or up to one year after discovering a problem.
 The Ombudsman deals with service-related complaints; any conduct-related complaints will be referred to the Council for Licensed Conveyancers.

 We must by law obtain satisfactory evidence of your identity and address.
 Please help us to do so by giving us the information and documentation we ask for.
 We are unable to proceed with your transaction and will not be able to exchange contracts until this has been provided.

-As lawyers we are under a general professional and legal obligation to keep your affairs private.
-However, we are required by current legislation to make a report to the National Crime Agency (NCA) where we know or suspect that a transaction involves money laundering or terrorist financing.
+As lawyers, we are under a general professional and legal obligation to keep your affairs private.
+However, we are required by current legislation to make a report to the National Crime Agency (NCA) when we know or suspect that a transaction involves money laundering or terrorist financing.

 By instructing us to act on your behalf in accordance with these terms of engagement you give us irrevocable authority to make a disclosure to NCA